|MEETING PLACE:||DoubleTree by Hilton Hotel, 1175 W Route 66, Flagstaff, Arizona|

 ☐ Daypack with hip-belt: should be large enough to carry water, lunch and a camera, as well as a warm layer of clothing and rain jacket (750 – 2000 cu. in)

-☐ Water bottles: 1 liter capacity, durable and reusable (OARS will provide a 40-oz Klean Kanteen water bottle)
+☐ Water bottle: 1 liter capacity, durable and reusable (OARS will provide a 40-oz Klean Kanteen water bottle)

 ☐ Trekking poles: collapsible (we will provide trekking poles if you don’t have your own)